-Use custom CSS classes
+Use CSS classes

 Each of the component objects has a customClass property that can be leveraged to alter the appearance of the components by using CSS classes.
 Use spaces to separate classes.
 For example, by using the following code, you can make the font of the label of a TextField component smaller and italic: